philemonnwanne/projects/exes/exe-09/readme.md

 Netmask Binary: **11111111.11111111.11111111.11110000**

-<sub>Then inorder to convert the netmask address from binary to decimal apply the following formular:</sub>
+<sub>Then inorder to convert the subnet mask address from binary to decimal apply the following formular:</sub>

 > Note: In the binary system there are only 1s and 0s.
 Depending on their position in the octet, they get different values.
 Each position is a power of 2.
 To get the decimal number you have to sum up those numbers.